 Looking through the broken fence on the Manhattan Bridge of buildings covering in graffiti in lower Manhattan

-There’s beauty in the grittyness of NYC
+There’s beauty in the grittiness of NYC

 Image: Nic Hilditch-Short

-• Visit the Empire State Building: If you didn’t make it up to the top of the Rockefeller Center, the Empire State building has some equally impressive views from the top.
+• Visit the Empire State Building: If you didn’t make it up to the top of the Rockefeller Center, the Empire State Building has some equally impressive views from the top.

 • Whitney Museum of American Art: Come to see works from America’s top living artists.